 - Both at home and on walkers, see how to train your dog with kindness.
 Most cases of disobedient, runaway or aggressive dogs can be rehabilitated, using kind and positive methods.

 - Although essential oils are often more dangerous to cats, many are toxic to dogs.
 Never use essential oils (beauty, cleaning, candles) near pets.
 Air rooms before allowing pets back in (don’t use aromatherapy oils, if pets sleep on your bed).

 - See how to find good dog walks (info on safety and the Countryside Code, to keep dogs and livestock safe).
 Or if you can’t walk dogs yourself, find out where to find volunteer dog walkers.

-Not all dogs like wearing coats.
-But if yours does, Ruffwear Sun Shower Raincoast is one of the better brands (have your vet help you fit it, if you are not sure how).
+If your dog does not mind wearing a coat, Ruffwear Sun Shower Raincoast is one of the better brands (have your vet help you fit it).
 Designed with PVC-free waterproof fabric, it has an over-sized storm collar that folds up for added protection, a reflective trim and side release buckles.
 Wash in cold water, gentle cycle and hang to dry.